humshubham/scrape-ecommerce-india/README.md

 # Scrape Indian e-commerce wesbistes

-A libraby for scraping search results from popular shopping wesbites in India
+A library for scraping search results from popular shopping wesbites in India

 ## Requirements